 |Unlawful and illegal stay||14 years|

-Student visas, intra-company transfer visas, and Youth Mobility Scheme visas (Tier 5 visas) are not eligible for ILR.
+Student visas, intra-company transfer visas, Start-up visas, and Youth Mobility Scheme visas (Tier 5 visas) are not eligible for ILR.

-- You can have access to UK’s various benefits systems.
+- You can access the UK benefits system.

-- You do not need to pay the immigration health surcharge fee for accessing the National Health Service.
+- You do not need to pay the Immigration Health Surcharge (IHS) fee to access the National Health Service (NHS).

-- You are one step closer to achieving British citizenship through naturalization.
+- You’re at the final step of acquiring British citizenship through naturalization.